How to Retire at 60 with $2 Million: A Step-by-Step Guide

 How to Retire at 60 with 2 Million Dollars: Safe Withdrawal Rates

-Your $2 million is like a well you sip from carefully when executing how to retire at 60 with 2 million dollars.
+Your $2 million is like a well you sip from carefully.
 A safe withdrawal rate (SWR) determines how much you can take annually without depleting your portfolio.
 Let’s explore two common approaches.

 The 4% Rule Explained

-The 4% rule, based on the Trinity Study, suggests withdrawing 4% of your initial portfolio ($80,000 from $2 million) in year one, adjusting for inflation thereafter.
-Historically, this lasts 30 years over 95% of the time with a balanced portfolio (50–75% stocks).
-However, low returns or long retirements may require caution when planning how to retire at 60 with 2 million dollars.
+The 4% rule, based on historical research like the Trinity Study, suggests withdrawing 4% of your initial portfolio ($80,000 from $2 million) in year one, adjusting for inflation thereafter.
+Historically, this lasted ~30 years for balanced portfolios, but low returns or long retirements may require caution.

 The 3.5% Rule for Extra Safety